-Submitted by FCA US LLC
+Submitted by Stellantis

 The Michigan Minority Supplier Development Council (MMSDC) named FCA North America Head of Purchasing and Supply Chain Management Scott Thiele as Chairman of the Board for the next two years, leading the group’s efforts to advance opportunities for minority-owned businesses.
 He replaces DTE Chief Procurement Officer Tony Tomczak.